Alternate or alternative?

-This basically means ‘other’, or, very similarly, an option on choices.
+Alternative essentially means ‘other’, or, very similarly, an option on choices.
 So, if you have no alternative but to comply, you have no other option.
 If you hold an alternative point of view, then it is essentially another point of view.

 But . . .

-Still, by now, at least, if you know what you want to say, and you know where you live, you can make an informed choice.
+Still, by now, at least, if you know what you want to say, and if you know where you live, you can make an informed choice.